 - 8-10 Eggs

-With a very hot but not quite boiling soup, slowly add egg.
+- With a very hot but not quite boiling soup, slowly add egg.
 While slowly pouring egg with one hand use a fork to lift egg that is falling to the bottom of the pot to cook.
 As you do this it will create the strands of egg drop soup look.
 Be sure to not add to much egg at a time, or you will have big chunks of cooked egg throughout your soup.
-Also you don’t want to mix egg in to quickly you will have more of a blended egg soup look.
+Also, you don’t want to mix the egg in too quickly you will have more of a blended egg soup look.

-Move over chicken noodles, Homestyle egg drop soup is here!
+Move over chicken noodles, There is a healthy, homestyle, easy egg drop soup recipe now!
 Ok maybe you had some awesome delicious homemade version of chicken noodles growing up and it has a happy little home in your heart.
 Or maybe you like me had the “chicken noodles” from a can.
-Either way this hearty version of egg drop soup may just well be your new favorite next time you have the sniffles.
-Really you don’t have to stop there either, its great anytime♡♡♡
+Either way, this hearty version of a simple egg drop soup may just well be your new favorite next time you have the sniffles.
+Really you don’t have to stop there either, it’s great anytime♡♡♡